Category Archives: Developing Faith

 The phrase “your Name is near” means that God is near to us.
 God’s name(s) are very important because they represent who God is.
 For example, in Exodus 3:14 God reveals that His Name is Yahweh – I AM WHO I AM.
 That term means God is self-existing and is the source of all life and existence.
 God Is.

-When the psalmist writes Psalm 75:1 that the Name of God is near to us, he means Yahweh, the “I AM”- the source of all existence is near to us.
-I am reassured to know that the “Life giving God” is near me.
-This truth has given me courage and comfort as I daily walk through this pandemic.
+When the psalmist writes that “the Name of God is near,” he means Yahweh, the “I AM”- the source of all existence is near to us.
+It is reassuring to know that the “Life giving God” is near me.
+This truth has given me courage and comfort as I walk through the various challenges and trials of life.

-In Joshua 22: 22a some of the Israelites call God by the name LORD (Yahweh) and then they refer to God as Elohim which means “the Mighty One.”
+In Joshua 22: 22a some of the Israelites call God by the name LORD (Yahweh) and then they pair that name with Elohim which means “the Mighty One.”

 • “The LORD, the Mighty One, is God!
 The LORD, the Mighty One, is God!”
 Josh.22:22a

-So, in Psalm 75:1 when the psalmist says “for Your Name is near,” he is saying, “God the Mighty One,” is near to me/you.
+So, in Psalm 75:1 when the psalmist says “for Your Name is near,” he is saying, “God the Mighty One,” is near to me and to you.

 I am encouraged to know that God, the Mighty One who has all power and strength is near me.
-When I am feeling weak, vulnerable, frustrated and overwhelmed with life, knowing that I can turn to “the Mighty One” for help gives me relief.
+When I am feeling weak, vulnerable, frustrated and overwhelmed with life; knowing that I can turn to “the Mighty One” for help gives me relief.
 He is by my side.
 I am not alone.

-We could go through the list of the names for God and get the same reassurance in faith as with these two examples, that the God who is the definition of all His Names is near to us.
+We could go through the list of the names for God and get the same reassurance in faith as with these two examples, that the God, who is the definition of all His Names, is near to us.

 In Other Words